A.N. Pritzker Professor of Radiology, the Committee on Medical Physics, and the College

-Maryellen L. Giger is presently the A.N.
+Maryellen L. Giger is the A.N.
 Pritzker Professor of Radiology, the Committee on Medical Physics, and the College at the University of Chicago.
-She also serves as Vice-Chair for Basic Science Research in the Department of Radiology, University of Chicago and Director of the BSD’s Imaging Research Institute.
+She also serves as Vice-Chair for Basic Science Research in the Department of Radiology, University of Chicago.
 Involvement at the national and international level can be found in her CV.
-She served the University from 1998-2013 as Director of the CAMPEP-accreditated Graduate Program in Medical Physics/ Chair of the Committee on Medical Physics.
+She served the University from 1998-2013 as Director of the CAMPEP-accredited Graduate Program in Medical Physics/ Chair of the Committee on Medical Physics.

 Dr. Giger is considered one of the pioneers in the development of CAD (computer-aided diagnosis).
 For 30 years, she has conducted federally-funded research on computer-aided diagnosis, including computer vision and machine learning, in the areas of breast cancer, lung cancer, prostate cancer, lupus, and bone diseases.
 Her research in computational image-based analyses of cancer for risk assessment, diagnosis, prognosis, response to therapy has yielded various translated components, and she is now using these image-based phenotypes in imaging and multi-omics (e.g., genomics) association studies for cancer discovery and predictive modeling.
 She has authored or co-authored more than 400 scientific manuscripts (including 230 peer-reviewed journal articles), is inventor/co-inventor on approximately 30 patents, and serves as a reviewer for various national and international granting agencies, including the NIH and the U.S. Army.